Exo-TiC/ExoTiC-ISM/paper/paper.md

 exoplanet atmospheres.”

-The currently implemented instrument systematic grid is composed of a series of 49 polynomial functions that are specifically designed to account for systematics associated with the detectors on HST WFC3 [@wakeford2016], however, can be adapted to other instruments.
+The currently implemented instrument systematic grid is composed of a series of 49 polynomial functions that are specifically designed to account for systematics associated with the detectors on HST WFC3 [@wakeford2016].
+However, this can be adapted to other instruments.
 The package performs the Levenberg-Marquardt least-squares minimisation across all models with the ``sherpa`` package [@sherpa.v4.11.0; @sherpa_paper_1; @sherpa_paper_2] for modeling and fitting data, and then calculates the AIC and normalised weight to